 - Add in the onion mixture and began cooking on high heat, stirring frequently for about 5 minutes.
 At this point, the onion should turn dry and begin to turn translucent.

-- Add in the tomatoes and cook on high heat for 5 to 6 minutes, until the mixture begins to thicken.
+- Add in the tomatoes and cook on high heat for 5-6 minutes, until the mixture begins to thicken.

 - Add in the cumin coriander powder and cook for another one or two minutes.

-- Add in the mushrooms, salt and the sugar and continue cooking the mixture, stirring frequently until the mixture forms a thick fairly dry sauce that coats the mushrooms.
-This should take another five minutes.
+- Add the mushrooms, salt, and the sugar and continue cooking the mixture, stirring frequently until the mixture forms a thick fairly dry sauce that coats the mushrooms.
+This should take another 5 minutes.

 - Stir in the cilantro and serve.